How Much Does Air Conditioning Service Cost?

-Depending on how accessible the leak is, whether or not there needs to be a leak test, and what exactly needs to be repaired, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+Depending on how accessible the leak is, whether or not there needs to be a leak test, and what actually needs to be repaired, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
 If you’re feeling uneasy, you can ask your air conditioning repair technician to show you his or her process and explain their findings.

 AC Circuit Board Replacement

-At times the culprit may be beyond the air conditioner itself and the circuit board may require replacement.
-Depending on your AC make and model, a new circuit board for your system could run anywhere from $450 to $1300.
+At times the culprit may be beyond the AC equipment itself and the circuit board may require replacement.
+Depending on your AC make and model, a new circuit board for your equipment could run anywhere from $450 to $1300.

 If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
 Depending on what kind of thermostat you go with, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
 Luckily, the newer thermostats could pay back their investment in energy management savings, provided they are programmed correctly.

 Capacitor or Contactor Replacement

 If your A/C system is still young or you choose to repair your older equipment instead of investing in an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are a couple of the most standard for your air conditioner.

 AC Fan Motor Replacement

-Again, it’s always responsible to review the pros and cons of choosing to repair your current AC system versus investing in an upgraded, more energy-efficient air conditioner.
-If replacing this part is the better decision for you, a fan motor replacement may be between $500 and $1200.
+Again, it’s always important to assess the pros and cons of choosing to repair your current air conditioning equipment versus investing in an upgraded, more energy-efficient air conditioner.
+If replacing the fan motor is the better decision for you, a fan motor replacement may be between $500 and $1200.

 NOTE: Part repair under warranty